ansible/galaxy_ng/docs/installation.md

 !!! info
     This is the recommended installation process for a production ready system.
-If you are looking for information on how to install on a development environment see [development page](/development/)
+If you are looking for information on how to install on a development environment see [development setup page](/dev/setup/)

 The following provides instructions for installing GalaxyNG on a virtual machine, with an example playbook that installs Pulp and Galaxy NG from PyPi packages.
-If you wish to install and test from source code, see [Installing from source](https://github.com/ansible/galaxy_ng/wiki/Installing-from-source).

 Future iterations will include support for installing from RPMs and installing to Kubernetes and OpenShift.